Understanding the Basics of Current Transformers

 Other key specifications include the rated current, burden, and saturation levels.
 All these factors influence the CT's effectiveness in its intended role.
 Understanding them is critical for system design.

-Choosing the right specifications avoids costly errors and system inefficiencies.
+Choosing the right specifications helps prevent costly mistakes and system problems.
 Always consider application requirements when selecting a CT.

 Understanding Class 0.5 CTs